hyperledger/aries-endorser-service/README.md

 The Author agent (which is configured as multi-tenant) exposes its Admin API on http://localhost:8061/api/doc

-Open a second bash shell (cd to the directory where you have checked out this repository) and run the BDD tests with:
+Open a second bash shell within the poetry environment (cd to the directory where you have checked out this repository) and run the BDD tests with:

 ```bash
 LEDGER_URL=http://localhost:9000 TAILS_SERVER_URL=http://localhost:6543 ./manage run-bdd